ShieldEdu/G4/G4-Project1.md

 <br>

-"Our goal is to enhance our middle school students' comprehension, summarization, and presentation skills.
-By integrating technology, we aim to create an engaging learning experience that prepares them for the digital age."

-"We'll be utilizing three powerful tools: ChatGPT 4.0, Leonardo, and ElevenLabs, alongside carefully selected news articles.
-These tools will help us simplify complex texts, create related images, and convert texts into engaging audio presentations."
+Our goal is to enhance our middle school students' comprehension, summarization, and presentation skills.
+By integrating technology, we aim to create an engaging learning experience that prepares them for the digital age.
+We'll be utilizing three powerful tools: ChatGPT 4.0, Leonardo, and ElevenLabs, alongside carefully selected news articles.
+These tools will help us simplify complex texts, create related images, and convert texts into engaging audio presentations.

 <br>